ng-doc/ng-doc/apps/ng-doc/docs/features/keywords/index.md

 ## API keywords

-NgDoc automatically generates keywords for all declarations specified in `ng-doc.api.ts` ( see `*EntitiesAPI` for how to create it), for example, if you have a class declaration that's called `MyAwesomeClass`, NgDoc generates keyword `MyAwesomeClass` for it, this means that if you decide to mention this class as inline code or block code, NgDoc will automatically create a link to the API
+NgDoc automatically generates keywords for all declarations specified in `ng-doc.metadata.ts` ( see `*EntitiesAPI` for how to create it), for example, if you have a class declaration that's called `MyAwesomeClass`, NgDoc generates keyword `MyAwesomeClass` for it, this means that if you decide to mention this class as inline code or block code, NgDoc will automatically create a link to the API